Tips for Writing Test Cases in Software Testing

 If, however, the software shuts down unexpectedly without an error, then it fails the test.

-It's time to write successful test cases.
-In "How to Succeed (and Fail) at Test Case Management", you'll get examples of writing test cases that work (or don't work).
+There's a right way to write test cases — and a wrong way.
+Download the "How to Succeed (and Fail) at Test Case Management" white paper. you'll get examples of writing test cases that work (or don't work).
+Plus, you'll learn how effective test case management makes a big difference.